zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 ## Mutations in Relay

 Fetching and displaying data is only half the fun, right?
 We want to change stuff as well!
-Making mutations in Relay is pretty straight-forward, and we'll introduce exactly how you do it in ReasonRelay here.
+Making mutations in Relay is pretty straight-forward, and we'll introduce exactly how you do it in RescriptRelay here.

-Mutations in ReasonRelay are defined using the `%relay()` extension node.
-The following example shows how to define and then run a simple mutation with ReasonRelay:
+Mutations in RescriptRelay are defined using the `%relay()` extension node.
+The following example shows how to define and then run a simple mutation with RescriptRelay:

 ```reason
 /* SingleTodo.res */